 |Region||Market Review & Outlook|

-The U.S. REIT market remains well positioned for the second half of 202 and into 2022.
-Despite the recent recovery, valuations remain attractive at a 4.6% implied cap rate, or roughly 320 bps spread to the 10-year.
-While this spread is consistent with the long-term average, given most REITs’ current depressed NOI levels, we would expect this spread to compress much further before reverting to its long-term average.
-Despite some near-term disruption to NOI growth in certain sectors, we expect FFO per share growth of 4.6% in 2021, followed by an impressive 8.4% in 2022.
-The recent improvement in REITs’ equity valuations has allowed many REITs to get back on offense with new equity issuance going towards acquisitions and development.
-A favorable cost of capital and faster pace of reopening bode well for upside to our nearterm earnings expectations.
+The U.S. REIT market as well positioned for 2021.
+Despite the recent recovery, valuation remains attractive at a 5.0% implied cap rate, or roughly 350 bps spread to the 10-year (vs. a long-term average of 320 bps).
+Despite some near-term disruption to NOI growth in certain sectors, we expect FFO per share growth of 4.5% in 2021, followed by an impressive 7.5% in 2022.
+The recent improvement in REIT equity valuations has allowed many REITs to get back on offense with new equity issuance going towards acquisitions and development.
+A favorable cost of capital and faster pace of reopening bode well for upside to our near-term earnings expectations.

-We are optimistic for 2021, premised on economic recovery aided by economic stimulus and the gradual easing of restrictive movements with successful vaccine development.
-The outbreak of COVID-19 has ushered in a period of unprecedented global monetary easing and fiscal stimulus as countries coped with the economic fallout.
-With Asia virus caseloads dwindling over the past few months, the focus is now on re-opening and the delivery of an effective vaccine.
-Sectors that witnessed a significant contraction in demand (such as hospitality and retail) will likely see strong recovery in the coming months.
-In the near-term, the following themes could be in focus: The COVID-19 and vaccine impact on society and economy; Economic stimulus; Bond yield spike on inflation expectations; Recovery in retail and hospitality; and finally, U.S.-China relations.
+PGIM Real Estate is optimistic for 2021, premised on an economic recovery aided by economic stimulus and the gradual easing of restrictive movements with successful vaccine development.
+The outbreak of COVID-19 has ushered in a period of unprecedented global monetary easing and fiscal stimulus as countries tried to cope with the economic fallout.
+As Asia virus caseloads dwindled in the past few months, the focus is now on the reopening and delivery of an effective vaccine.
+Sectors that have witnessed a significant contraction in demand (i.e. hospitality and retail) will likely see a strong recovery in the coming months.
+In the near-term, the following themes could be in focus: (1) COVID-19 and vaccine impact on society and economy, (2) economic stimulus response, (3) bond yield spike on inflation expectations, (4) recovery in retail and hospitality, and (5) U.S.-China relations.